airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](https://media.giphy.com/media/WqlAnl5ksjw8E/giphy.gif)

-As it's the only binary delivered by the IR team (see note), we thought that the binary is self-sufficient.
+Because this DLL is the only binary delivered by the IR team (see note), we thought that the binary was self-sufficient.
-So we will open it now with low-level disassemblers, like IDA :
+So we will open it now with a low-level disassembler, like IDA :

-We analyzed the DLL entry point and saw normal CRT (C runtime) stuff.
-The dll mixed native and managed code, it's not a pure managed assembly.
+We analyzed the DLL entry point and saw normal C runtime (CRT) stuff.
+The DLL mixes native and managed code, it's not a pure managed assembly.
-It reminds me of a project name [Dllexport](https://github.com/3F/DllExport), which export managed functions to a native application.
+It reminds me of a project named [DllExport](https://github.com/3F/DllExport), which exports managed functions to a native application.

-By analyzing functions called from the `dllmain_dispatch`, we observed a particular function :
+By analyzing functions called from the `dllmain_dispatch` function, we observed a particular function called `LoadApi()`:

 ![](/images/flareon9/6/2.png)

-This is a classic technique to load imported functions from obfuscated names, as a global pointer.
-We noted the use of the API set related to namedpipe!
+This function dynamically loads functions from obfuscated names.
+The function pointers are stored in global variables.
+We can see the program loading methods related to named pipe usage, which tells us we are on the right track:
-- CreateNamedPipeA
+- `CreateNamedPipeA`
-- ConnectNamedPipe
+- `ConnectNamedPipe`

-So by searching cross-references of these global variables, we found where the pipe stuff is made.
+So by searching cross-references to these global variables, we found where the pipe methods are used.

 ![](/images/flareon9/6/3.png)

 And finally where the password is checked :

+**TODO: add a screenshot!**

-The checked is a comparison with static obfuscated data.
-Then the flag is deobfuscated from a static data too.
+The check is a comparison with static obfuscated data.
+Then the flag is deobfuscated from static data as well.

-We have two solutions :
+There are two ways we can get the flag now:
 - Continue in static analysis and understand and reimplement the obfuscation algorithm
 - Use dynamic analysis and break when the password is deobfuscated

-We chose the second one !!!
+We chose the second one!!!

 ![](https://media.giphy.com/media/XGauQmWCNn3n2PEK3X/giphy.gif)

 When we loaded the assembly into `dnSpy` we found the original name: `FlareOn_x86`.
-By renaming the assembly `FlareOn_x86.dll` we can create a .Net project, with `FlareOn_x86.dll` as references, and call the `GetFlag` API.
+By renaming the assembly `FlareOn_x86.dll` we can create a new .NET project, with `FlareOn_x86.dll` in references, and call the `GetFlag` API ourselves.

 ![](/images/flareon9/6/4.png)